China unveils fresh measures to boost growth

 "The economy is still running in a reasonable range," the cabinet said.

-"We must look at now and beyond to let restructuring and reform play an active role in stabilising growth."'An olive branch'
+"We must look at now and beyond to let restructuring and reform play an active role in stabilising growth."

 Data released earlier this month showed that China's economic growth slowed in the April to June period.